 Inventor launches Tool to help Communities in Sierra Leone Solve One Problem At a Time

-Sierra Leone's Prince of Wales Secondary School (POW) marked its eighty-eighth birthday with inter faith services in the nation's capital, Freetown, over the the past week.
-Founded on Monday, 6th April, 1925 as the first Science institution in west Africa, the school named for the Prince of Wales has produced some of the best and brightest over generations.
-Sadly, government of Sierra Leone public school funding hasn't kept up with the times.
-In a rousing appeal to members of the alumni group, the Old Princewalean Association, vice president Samuel Freeman called on all Princewaleans Monday to come together to restore the school to its former glory.
+Founded on Monday, 6th April 1925 as the first Science institution in West Africa, the school named for the Prince of Wales has produced some of the best and brightest over generations.
+Sadly, funding from the government of Sierra Leone hasn't kept up.
 Plans are reportedly underway for local architectural and engineering firms to do a study on the rescue and rehabilitation of the school's seafront on the city's “injured coast” and a study on the renovation of the storied school.

-Rod King, who hails from Freetown, attended the all-boys public secondary school where he was head boy (valedictorian) in 1976.
-After completing high school, he attended Fourah Bay College, University of Sierra Leone where he graduated in 1980 with a bachelor (honors) degree in civil engineering.
+Rod King, who hails from Freetown, attended the all-boys public secondary school where he was a head boy (valedictorian) in 1976.
+After completing high school, he attended Fourah Bay College, the University of Sierra Leone, where he graduated in 1980 with a bachelor's degree in civil engineering.
 He worked for five years as a civil engineer at Techsult & Co.
-Ltd, a civil engineering consultancy in the capital, before leaving the country to complete his master’s and doctorate degrees at the University of Stuttgart int Germany.
+Ltd, a civil engineering consultancy in the capital, before leaving the country to complete his master’s and doctorate degrees at the University of Stuttgart in Germany.
 Later, he lectured in Scotland for a decade before moving to America in 2003.
 In the United States, Rod currently practices as a problem-solving consultant, an inventor, and author.

-As an inventor, I’ve invented a visual search engine that was the basis of a US venture-financed technology company, where I was chief executive officer (CEO) and Innovation Architect.
-I invented the visual search engine’s fractal technology, which has both U.S. and International Patent Pending.
-The fractal technology system has also been applied to a software application that can be used to visually organize and manage ideas in any project.
-The fractal technology, which is designed to solve the problem of information overload, can be used to visually organize and manage on a single page an almost infinite amount of information such as on the Internet.
+As an inventor, I’ve invented a visual search engine that was the basis of a US venture-financed technology company, where I was a chief executive officer (CEO) and Innovation Architect.
+I invented the visual search engine’s fractal technology, which has both U.S.

 On a different note, I invented the world’s first software that invents magic (conjuring) tricks.
 This magic trick software was mentioned in a Wall Street Journal article by Jeremy Wagstaff.